Jan L. Bergen

-Highlights: Jan Loeffler Bergen is a well-known and highly-regarded healthcare executive who is currently President & Chief Executive Officer of Lancaster General Health/Penn Medicine.
-A native of Pennsylvania, she has exceptional leadership and management experience in complex organizations operating in a highly regulated environment.
-She is also a trained social worker with a real understanding of the issues and challenges facing children in need and their families.
-Ms. Bergen has served on numerous community, philanthropic and healthcare related boards, giving her extensive experience in how boards work and how to effectively and efficiently guide a nonprofit institution.
-She is a graduate of Lafayette College and completed masters-level course work in business and social work at the University of Pennsylvania and Temple University.
+Highlights: Ms. Bergen is a well-known and highly regarded health care executive who is currently President & Chief Executive Officer of Penn Medicine Lancaster General Health.
+A native of Pennsylvania, she has exceptional leadership and management experience in complex organizations operating in highly regulated environments.
+She also is a trained social worker with a real understanding of the issues and challenges facing children in need and their families.
+Ms. Bergen has served on numerous community, philanthropic, and health care related boards, giving her extensive experience in how boards work and how to effectively and efficiently guide a nonprofit institution.
+As Vice Chair of the Boards, Ms. Bergen lends her solid understanding of boards to assure sound stewardship of Milton and Catherine Hershey’s philanthropic legacy.

 James W. Brown

 Highlights: Mr. Brown brings vast experience in both the public and private sectors to the Boards of Hershey Trust Company and Milton Hershey School.
 He has a long-standing interest in education, particularly for disadvantaged children.
 He has served as an adjunct professor at Villanova University, a trustee of the Gesu School (an inner-city Catholic grade school), a founding trustee of the Young Scholars Charter School (a school with an economically disadvantaged student body), and a trustee for Immaculata University.
 In addition, Mr. Brown has significant experience in government, finance and private equity/venture capital.
 His familiarity with policy and operations of government and his experience as an investor in and director of both public and private companies bring value to the Boards.

 • Chief of Staff to U.S. Senator Robert P. Casey, Jr.

 • Founding Partner, SCP Private Equity Partners

 • Chief of Staff to Pennsylvania Governor Robert P. Casey